Learning how to jump start a vehicle battery isn’t difficult, but it can definitely be intimidating of first-timers.

 Why did my battery die?

-The most common cause of a dead battery is leaving your light on overnight, but that is not necessarily
+The most common cause of a dead battery is leaving your lights on overnight, but that is not necessarily

 the only way to drain your battery.
 Other culprits can include an interior light doesn’t shut off due to a